List of United States presidential election endorsements made by The New York Times

-Since its founding in 1851, The New York Times has endorsed a candidate for president of the United States in every election in the paper's history.
-The first endorsement was in 1852 for Winfield Scott, and the most recent one was for Kamala Harris in 2024.
-Its first seven endorsements after Scott were for Republicans, and it was not until 1884 that it backed its first Democrat, Grover Cleveland.
-In total it has endorsed the Democratic candidate twenty nine times, the Republican thirteen times (the last being Dwight D. Eisenhower in 1956), a Whig candidate once (Winfield Scott in 1852), and a third-party candidate once (John M. Palmer in 1896).
+The New York Times has endorsed a candidate for president of the United States in every election since Abraham Lincoln in 1860.
+In total, it has endorsed the Democratic candidate twenty-nine times, the Republican twelve times (mostly recently Dwight D. Eisenhower in 1956), and a third-party candidate once (John M. Palmer in 1896).
+Twenty-five of the forty-two candidates endorsed by the Times went on to be elected president.